NJ's Best Public, Private High Schools Ranked By Website

-Niche.com has released its annual rankings of the best public high schools in America.
+Niche.com has released its annual rankings of the best schools in America.

-The website grades and ranks schools in an effort to build "the most complete, accurate, and transparent school search tool on the internet," it says.
-That's done following a series of steps that you can find here in methodology.
+Now in its ninth year, the rankings include updated data for 92,743 public schools, 30,112 private schools, and 11,820 school districts nationwide.

+Niche’s rankings combine user input — ratings from current students, alumni, and parents — with quantitative data from sources like the U.S. Department of Education to evaluate teachers, resources and facilities, extracurricular activity opportunities and more.Click here for more on methodology.

 Here are the 10 best public high schools in New Jersey, according to Niche.com.